mtngrown/mtngrown.github.io/source/2015/01/18/operation-starlite-vietnam-1965-1975.html.markdown

 the seasonal interphase.
 As we'll see, four turns of Vietnam 1965-1975 can be a full evening's play.

-Each is subdivided in a number of phases, which are further subdivided into segments.
+Each turn is subdivided in a number of phases, which are further subdivided into segments.